-Dr. Cong's research group at the Department of Pathology and Department of Genetics is developing technology for genome editing and single-cell genomics, using computational approaches inspired by data science.
-His group has a focus on using these tools to study immunological and infectious diseases.
-His work has led to one of the first FDA-approved clinical trials employing viral delivery of CRISPR/Cas9 gene-editing for in vivo gene therapy.
-More recently, his group has invited high-efficiency tools for large-scale genome engineering based on novel microbial proteins, and developed single-cell analysis approach with applications in cancer biology and immunology.
+Dr. Cong's group is developing novel genome technology for genome engineering and single-cell genomics, leveraging scalable computational methods.
+His group has several focus areas.
+We are using genome technology such as gene-editing and data science method/analysis to study immunological and neurological diseases.
+His work has led to one of the first CRISPR/Cas9 gene-editing tools for in vivo gene therapy.
+More recently, his group invented tools for cleavage-free large gene insertion via mining microbial recombination protein, and developed single-cell tracking approach for studying cancer biology and cancer immunology.
 Dr. Cong is a recipient of the NIH/NHGRI Genomic Innovator Award, a Baxter Foundation Faculty Scholar, and has been selected by Clarivate Web of Science as a Highly Cited Researcher.

 Honors & Awards

 Genomic Innovator Award, National Institute of Health (NIH), National Human Genome Research Institute (NHGRI)

 Donald and Delia Baxter Foundation Faculty Scholar, Baxter Foundation

 CRI Irvington Fellow, Cancer Research Institute

 Boards, Advisory Committees, Professional Organizations

 Genome Editing and New Investigator Committee Member, American Society of Gene & Cell Therapy (ASGCT) (2019 - Present)

 PhD, Harvard University, Harvard Medical School., Biological and Biomedical Sciences (2014)

 LHB, Harvard Medical School., Certificate in Leder Human Biology and Translational Medicine